Workshops

 Speaker: Dr. Kevin A. Wise, Dr. Eugene Lavretsky, The Boeing Company

-This half-day workshop covers new developments in observer-based architectures used in robust and output feedback model reference adaptive control (MRAC), and is presented in two parts.
+Overview: This half-day workshop covers new developments in observer-based architectures used in robust and output feedback model reference adaptive control (MRAC), and is presented in two parts.
 Part 1 introduces a method called Observer-Based Loop Transfer Recovery (OBLTR).
 Part 2 presents an output feedback MRAC augmentation that is added to the OBLTR architecture, where the observer becomes the reference model.
 The workshop presents both the theory and design insights into using the adaptive-OBLTR method for flight control problems, including systems with acceleration feedbacks (measurements) that are non-minimum phase.
 During the design process, the observer is artificially squared-up.
 This adds fictitious inputs to make the number of controls equal the number of measurements, and makes the observer design model minimum phase.
 This step is central to asymptotically achieving the positive real behavior during recovery.
 To place the transmission zeros in a desired location during plant squaring, an LQR or pole-placement algorithm can be used.
 The OBLTR method’s ability to reduce transients in the closed loop system will be discussed.
 Tutorial design examples will be covered and Matlab code will be provided.

 Tuesday, June 3rd